-ASTM will continue its subscription-based business model and retain copyright on all non-OA content.
-Authors choosing the OA option will retain copyright and publish with ASTM under a CC BY license.
+ASTM will continue its subscription-based business model and retain copyright on all non-OA articles.
+Journal submitting authors choosing the OA option will retain copyright and publish with ASTM under a CC BY license.

 Authors may place their accepted, pre-press papers in their company or university repository in accordance with the Fair Use terms outlined in the Author Copyright Agreement (also below) recognizing ASTM International as the publisher with a complete reference including the DOI.